 WE GET IT

 Public Injury claims are intensive and expensive to run.
+We'll wear the risk.
 Guaranteed no win no fee.

 Personal Injury, Compensation Claims and Injury Claim